voschezang/coding-handbook/collaboration/scrum-guide.md

 ### Roles

 A scrum team consists of a Product Owner (PO), a Scrum Master (SM) and one or more development teams.
-The scrum team usually refers to a specific development team and the PO and SM.
-More about team structure [here](../systems/structure.md).
+These roles can be shared across teams.
+See [scale](scrum-notes.md).

 Scrum does not replace project managers.
-Management is considered external to scrum and should support (empower) the Product Owner and Scrum Master.
+Management is considered external to scrum and should support and facilitate (empower) the team.